hungryram/realestate2/content/legal/privacy-policy.md

 Users and visitors can opt out of Google Analytics by downloading the browser extension "Google Analytics Opt-out Browser add-on"

+Note that we may not have access to or control of any cookies used by outside or third-party providers.

 ##### Removing Personal Information

 Personal information cannot be removed or destroyed unless instructed to by the visitor who provided the information or management.
 Information can be retained for a period of time necessary to fulfill the purposes outlined, unless an extension period is required or permitted by law.